-Sophie Gay, head of the Grande Ecole programme, works in pair with the associate dean of academy to guarantee the dissemination of the SKEMA’s digitalisation DNA in all teaching and learning activities.
+Sophie Gay, head of the Grande Ecole programme, works with the associate dean of academy to facilitate the dissemination of SKEMA’s digitalisation DNA in all teaching and learning activities.

-The mission of the Digitalisation Academy is to enable students to become heralds of digital transformation in organisations through a deep understanding of the tools of tomorrow, while maintaining an awareness of their own unique humanity.
+The mission of the Digitalisation Academy is to enable students to become proponents of digital transformation in organisations through an in-depth understanding of the tools of tomorrow, while maintaining an awareness of their own unique abilities.

-The digital revolution is behind us: the barriers that blocked the continuous flow and sharing of the knowledge produced by human beings have fallen.
-We recognise and accept that, today, our world is digitalised and that reality can also be virtual.
+The digital revolution is behind us.
+The barriers that blocked the continuous flow and sharing of essential knowledge have been broken.
+Today, our world is digitalised and reality can also be virtual.

 In order to accomplish this mission, the Digitalisation Academy is committed to:

-- Cultivating students’ ability to utilise digitisation as a tool to reinvent our business models, our jobs and our identities
+- Cultivating students’ ability to utilise digitisation as a tool to reinvent business models, jobs and our identities

-- Leveraging our students’ new ways of socialising to train them for the post-digital revolution era
+- Leveraging our students’ novel ways of socialising to train them for the post-digital revolution era

-- Training students to seek new opportunities afforded by digitalisation, through for instance big data, business intelligence, artificial intelligence
+- Training students to seek new opportunities afforded by digitalisation in fields such as big data, business intelligence, artificial intelligence, and so on

 - Raising students’ awareness of new challenges such as cyber-attacks, privacy concerns, ethical considerations…

 Enabling students to understand the limits of digital transformation: machines can learn whatever explicit knowledge we can code.
 However, they cannot learn our tacit knowledge (our know-how).